gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 - Stateless Hash-Based Digital Signature (FIPS 205) are used to make key protection and signing quantum-resistant as well.

+## Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM)

+was derived from the finalist algorithm CRYSTALS-Kyber and encrypts the secret key before sharing it.

 # Timeline

 1925: The [methods of quantum mechanics are developed](https://documents.un.org/doc/undoc/ltd/n24/131/80/pdf/n2413180.pdf).